 Gone are the days of slow and manual ITSM integrations.
 In the past, many integrations were hand-coded and not documented well, making them unsustainable and time-consuming.
 They were often left out of business plans, which made things worse.

 Modern integration practices run on automated integration platforms that use pre-built integration patterns.
 These patterns are based on thorough customer research and integration needs and are used to create connections between different ITSM tools.
-They also provide in-built field mappings and intuitive interfaces to start automatic information flow.
+They also provide built-in field mappings and intuitive interfaces to start automatic information flow.

 So you can set up your integrations in just a few days without any of the headaches from the past.